TrueC-D/prework-videos-error-messages/README.md

 + Describe the importance of error messages in computer programs
 + Identify the different types of error messages
 + Use an error message to debug an application
 + Use the rubber ducking technique to debug an application
++ Explain why error messages are a good thing, rather than a bad thing, when developing applications

 ## Outline